SleepApnea.org is reader-supported. We may earn a commission through products purchased using links on this page. Learn more here.

 There are two types of positive airway pressure systems often used to treat sleep apnea, continuous positive airway pressure (CPAP) and bilevel positive airway pressure (BiPAP or BPAP).
 Both work via machines that help direct air into the airway and lungs.

 While CPAP and BiPAP are similar, they do have some differences in how they work.
 Thus, doctors may recommend one type of machine over another, depending on your situation.
-We discuss CPAP and BiPAP therapies, their features, indications, and situations where they may be best utilized.
+Below, we discuss CPAP and BiPAP therapies, their features, indications, and situations where they may be best utilized.

 What’s the Difference Between CPAP and BiPAP?

-CPAP and BiPAP machines are both positive airway pressure treatments for sleep apnea, but they differ in how they work, how much they cost, and whether they are covered by insurance
+CPAP and BiPAP machines are both positive airway pressure treatments for sleep apnea, but they differ in how they work, how much they cost, and whether they're covered by insurance.

 Both types of positive airway pressure (PAP) therapy push air into the upper airway and lungs through the nose or the nose and mouth using a machine.
 The pressurized air prevents the airway from narrowing or collapsing during sleep.